eduard322/snd_dag/README.md

 * `python run_submit.py --yaml simulation_configs/default_target_2024.yaml` or manually set info: `python3 run_submit.py --tag 2022/sndlhc_1500fb-1_up --topvol volMuFilter --neutrino 14 --year 2022 --flukaflux /eos/experiment/sndlhc/MonteCarlo/FLUKA/neutrino_up_13TeV/all13TeVK0_gsimple.root`
 * This script will generate a dedicated folder with DAG instructions and logs for HTCondor DAG run.
 Logs for each subjob is stored in `logs/` directory.
 * If you want to simulate SND@HL-LHC, then just add --advsnd flag to the `run_submit.py`: `run_submit.py --yaml simulation_configs/advtarget_14_2024.yaml --advsnd`.
 * Set the steps you want to launch by `--flow` key: `run_submit.py --yaml simulation_configs/your_config.yaml --flow generate_input_file transport digitise`.
 Write step by step the names of the `.sub` files you would like to launch.
 To launch the hardcoded pipeline of ["generate_input_file", "transport_neutrinos", "digitise", "analysis"] use `--flow all`.
+Default pipeline is ["generate_input_file", "transport_neutrinos", "digitise"].
 * You can choose the exact number of events to simulate or the number of pp collisions to simulate.
 See yaml configs.

 ## Possible inputs